lilian-pouliquen/bot-lg/README.md

 |   +-- package-lock.json           : node dependencies to be installed
 |   +-- package.json                : node dependencies to be installed
 |
++-- php-api                         : contains the files needed by the PHP API
+|
-+-- .dockerignore                   : elements to ignore by docker +-- .gitignore                      : elements to ignore by git +-- Dockerfile                      : "bot-lg" container image +-- Makefile                        : all make rules available to manage "bot-lg" container +-- README.md                       : project documentation +-- logo.zip                        : bot-lg logo by Kévin BOURBASQUET
++-- .dockerignore                   : elements to ignore by docker +-- .gitignore                      : elements to ignore by git +-- bot-lg.Dockerfile               : "bot-lg" container image
++-- php-api.Dockerfile              : "php-api" container image
++-- Makefile                        : all make rules available to manage "bot-lg" container +-- README.md                       : project documentation
++-- logo.zip                        : bot-lg logo by Kévin BOURBASQUET